jdoghacker69/caj/Minutes/MinutesW7.md

-# MTRX Group #10 - "SpiderBytes"
+# MTRX Group #11 - "Caj"
-##  Date - 26/02/2025
+##  Date - 02/04/2025
 ### Present:
-- Lachie
+- Jasper
-- Shiyao
+- Connor
 - Aurora

 ### Meeting Purpose:
-- Get to know each group member and why they chose mechatronics for a degree
-- Create a github repository which each member has access to
+- Review the progress made by each member
-- Learn how to navigate STM32CubeIDE
+- Discuss the remaining items that need to be finished

 ### Previous Actions:
-- Everyone has downloaded the IDE
-- Everyone has created github accounts
+- Made a github repo
+- Allocated exercise 1 to Aurora
+- Allocated exercise 2 to Jasper

 ### Current Items:
+- Exercise 1 has been completed
+- The README needs to be worked on by each member
-- Self introductions
+- Exercise 2
-- Accept github repo invite
-- Watch the lab introduction video
+- Exercise 3 can be started by

 ### New Items:
-- Go through and understand the documentation for the microcontroller.
-Each member will read through 2 of the documents and note down their key uses.
+- Connor focuses on
+- Jasper keeps progressing on exercise 2 of the lab document
+- Aurora focuses on
+- Every member contributes to the README file

 ### Next Meeting Date:
-05/03/2025
+09/04/2025